StenlyTU/LFCE-official/stuff/LFCE_Networking.md

     - disallow user charlie to get or maybe send at tcp/portxxx on computer xxxxx
         - `sudo firewall-cmd --permanent --add-rich-rule="rule family='ipv4' source address='192.168.2.50' reject"` -> TBD!
     - Route traffic from port xxx at internet interface to ip address x.x.x.x at port xx.
-        - To forward inbound network packets from one port to an alternative port or address, first enable IP address masquerading for a zone and forwarding: `firewall-cmd --zone=external --add-forward`
+        - To forward inbound network packets from one port to an alternative port or address, first enable IP address masquerading for a zone and forwarding: `firewall-cmd --zone=external --add-masquerade`
         - Ensure that interfaces between which you want to enable intra-zone forwarding are into the same zone.
         - `firewall-cmd --zone=external --add-forward-port=port=22:proto=tcp:toport=3753` -> Packets intended for port 22 are now forwarded to port 3753.
         - `firewall-cmd --zone=external --add-forward-port=port=22:proto=tcp:toport=2055:toaddr=192.0.2.55` -> Packets intended for port 22 are now forwarded to port 2055 at the address given with the "toaddr".